 Irritable bowel syndrome (IBS) is a common condition that affects millions of Americans every year with a wide range of unpleasant gastrointestinal symptoms.
 While the exact cause is unknown and there isn’t a known cure, IBS can be managed with medication and a few simple lifestyle changes.
-If your IBS is affecting your quality of life, call the practice of Hardeep M. Singh, MD, in Orange County, California, serving Santa Ana, Irvine, and Newport Beach, and make an appointment today, or use the convenient online scheduling tool.
+If your IBS is affecting your quality of life, call the practice of Hardeep M. Singh, MD, in Orange County, California, serving Irvine, Newport Beach and Orange, and make an appointment today, or use the convenient online scheduling tool.

 IBS is a common and chronic condition that affects your colon, the last organ in your digestive system, and causes a number of gastrointestinal symptoms like cramping, diarrhea, constipation, and chronic excess gas.
 The exact cause of IBS is unknown, but it can often be triggered by stress, certain foods, and hormonal changes like a woman’s menstrual cycle.